 Would You Be Able to Handle It?

-If you can handle the Rock 'N Roller Coaster at Disney-MGM Studios, you'll be able to handle the Mummy.
+If you can handle the Rock 'N Roller Coaster at Disney's Hollywood Studios, you'd be able to handle the Mummy.
 But be prepared for a more aggressive ride.
 On the "psychological" side of the thrill equation, I think just about everybody, save highly impressionable young children, will find the mummy motif more engrossing than gross-out.

 If you're on the line, I'd advise you to suck it up, hold on tightly to the rider next to you (hopefully, someone you know), and give it a whirl.
 Revenge of the Mummy is among the very best theme park attractions, and you owe it to yourself to try it at least once.
 Even if you find the ride a bit too unsettling, you'll be able to take comfort in its short duration; the whole experience lasts about three minutes, with the coaster portion taking less than half that time.

 The attraction's high concept, melding a special-effects laden dark ride with a kick-ass coaster, is a remarkable theme park achievement.
-While there are other examples of indoor coasters that attempt to incorporate a story, nothing comes close to Revenge of the Mummy.
+There are other examples of indoor coasters that attempt to incorporate a story (such as Disney’s Space Mountain), but Mummy really ratcheted up the effects and the storytelling.
 Hightower says that Universal had been exploring ways to marry the two types of attractions for years.

 When it debuted the attraction, Universal touted the Mummy as the next evolution of theme park ride.
 As a dark ride, it is extraordinary.
 But other attractions, including Harry Potter and the Escape From Gringotts rank higher.
 As a coaster, the Mummy is wild.
 But it doesn't come close to touching the best steel thrill machine, Superman the Ride at Six Flags New England.
 Together, however, the dark ride and coaster elements bust categories and yield a fun, exciting, whole new way to immerse guests in the Mummy's alterna-universe.